-These are species that differ from each other, especially in their habitats or in some small morphological characteristic that makes them unique.
+The species differ from each other in their habitats or in some small morphological characteristic that makes them unique.

-Some very lethal, such as those of the genus Andronoctus, with a thick tail, particularly deadly, known, as its name indicates, as a man-killer, and also some belonging to the genus Tityus.
+Some are very lethal, such as those of the genus Andronoctus, with a thick tail, particularly deadly and known, as its name indicates, as a man-killer, and also some belonging to the genus Tityus.

-Other species belong to the Tityus genus, other than T. trivittatus, which can be found in South America, such as T. serrulatus, known as the Brazilian yellow scorpion, or T. falconensis or T. barquisimetanus, common in Venezuela, or T. pachyuros, present in Colombia.
+Other than T. trivittatusspecies, additional species belonging to the Tityus genus can be found in South America, such as T. serrulatus, known as the Brazilian yellow scorpion, or T. falconensis or T. barquisimetanus, common in Venezuela, or T. pachyuros, present in Colombia.